la2050/archive/_projects/2016/reading-makes-a-difference-inspiring-kids-to-read-care-about-others.md

   to do.
 You have no idea how much you will be helping our young patients who have been injured in accidents and need smiles.
 Your thoughtfulness is beyond measure.'
+Please explain how you will define and measure success for your project.​: >- We expect to see:

+  •Increased student interest in reading

+  •Raised test scores

+  •Increased student compassion

+  •Teachers’ use of Jester teaching resources

+  •Hospital use of Jester therapeutic tools for patients

+  •Positive response from patients and families to “Jester” books & dolls

+  We measure these outcomes by evaluating reading logs and questionnaires given teachers and administrators observing student behaviors and parent participation, including:

+  •The total pages read by the student body & individual classrooms

+  •The number of pages read by top readers

+  •The number of students raising their grade-level reading

+  •The number of students reading more challenging books & increasing fluency

+  •Published standardized test-score results released after the program

+  •Anecdotal reports from teachers on increased acts of kindness by students

+  Teachers observe that an average of 72% of their students showed increased concern for others during and after our program.
+A 4th grade teacher in Central L.A. reported that students “became more aware of various causes and thought of ways they could help in the world.”
+An East L.A.
+5th grade teacher noted that “My students became conscious about how they treat each other.
+They refrained from teasing and calling each other funny names.
+They learned how to respect people.”
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/reading-makes-a-difference-inspiring-kids-to-read-care-about-others/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2726365725741-team91.jpg
 organization_name: The Jester & Pharley Phund